evulse/finderSelect/README.md

 ## Change Log

+*    0.5.0: Added Ctrl+A/Cmd+A Select All feature.
+Rewrote core to work with Zepto without plugins.
+System now stores data as classes.
 *    0.4.0: Matched to Mac OSX Finder 100%.
 Added support for when a selection touches a pre-existing selection and then is moved.
 *    0.3.0: Touch devices will now default to Ctrl + Click functionality allowing them to make multiple selections.
 *    0.3.0: Firefox will now auto scroll when using Ctrl + Click + Drag